penguin-teal/gnome-openweather/README.md

 ## Credits

-This GNOME Extension is a fork of the original OpenWeather extension by @jenslody.
+This project is a fork of the original OpenWeather extension by @jenslody.
+See [`AUTHORS`](https://gitlab.com/skrewball/openweather/-/blob/master/AUTHORS) for previous contributor details.

 ### Translations